About our yoga teachers

-Nell turns for inspiration from Mother Nature.
-Being a mum, she has been learning the importance of practicing simple, effective and efficient health-care from long-term daily practice of Hatha Yoga and Ayurvedic medicine.
-She shares from her experience of practicing even the simple daily preparations that these Great Traditions of Wisdom offer us for Life.
+Narelle turns for inspiration to Mother Nature.
+As a mum, she has been learning the importance of practicing simple, efficient and effective health-care from long-term daily practice of Hatha Yoga and Ayurvedic medicine.
+She shares from her experience of practicing even the simple daily preparations that these great wisdom traditions offer us for Life.

-Nell began learning Shadow (Hatha) Yoga in 2006 with teachers Sundernath (Shandor Remete) and Emma Balnaves.
-Their teaching introduced her to the simple yet potent foundations and preparatory practices of Hatha Yoga.
-She has continued to cultivate her practice and learning of Shadow Yoga with ongoing tuition and has been sharing yoga within the community for twelve years.
+Narelle began learning Shadow (Hatha) Yoga in 2006 with teachers Sundernath (Shandor Remete) and Emma Balnaves.
+Their teaching introduced her to the simple yet profound foundations and preparatory practices of Hatha Yoga.
+She has continued to cultivate her practice and learning of Shadow Yoga with ongoing tuition and has been sharing restorative, meaningful movement within the community for fourteen years.

 Training

-Shadow Yoga with Shandor Remete and Emma Balnaves (founders of Shadow Yoga)
+Shadow Yoga/ Hatha Yoga with Shandor Remete and Emma Balnaves

 Abhyanga, Shirodhara, Kansa Wand, Head Massage, Lakshmi Ayurveda, Hamilton Hill with Karin Gunthor